Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Method

 \subsection{Division}

-In Fig.~\ref{fig_overall}, we divide one large network $M$ into $S$ small networks $\{M_1, M_{2}, \ldots, M_{S} \}$ according to its width.
-When talking about dividing according to width, we are de facto referring to divide according to the number of parameters or FLOPs.
-For example, if we want to divide $M$ into two networks $\{M_1, M_2\}$, the number of parameters of $M_1$ or $M_2$ should be roughly half of $M$.
-Therefore, we first need to know how to calculate the number of parameters and FLOPs of a neural network.

-$M$ is usually a stack of convolutional (conv.) layers, so we only discuss about how to calculate the number of parameters and FLOPs of a conv. layer.
-Following the definition of a conv. layer in PyTorch~\cite{NEURIPS2019_PyTorch}, its kernel size is $K \times K$, numbers of channels of input and output feature maps are $C_{in}$ and $C_{out}$, and the number of groups is $d$, which means every $\frac{C_{in}}{d}$ input channels will be convolved with its own sets of filters, of size $\frac{C_{out}}{d}$.
-In this case, the number of parameters and FLOPs of this conv. layer is
+\paragraph{Parameters} In Figure~\ref{fig_overall}, we divide one large network $M$ into $S$ small networks $\{M_1, M_{2}, \ldots, M_{S} \}$.
+The principle is keeping the metrics --- the number of parameters or FLOPs roughly unchanged before and after dividing. $M$ is usually a stack of convolutional (conv.) layers.
+Following the definition in PyTorch~\cite{NEURIPS2019_PyTorch}, its kernel size is $K \times K$, numbers of channels of input and output feature maps are $C_{in}$ and $C_{out}$, and the number of groups is $d$, which means every $\frac{C_{in}}{d}$ input channels are convolved with its own sets of filters, of size $\frac{C_{out}}{d}$.
+In this case, the number of parameters and FLOPs are:

 where $H \times W$ is the size of the output feature map and $-1$ occurs because the addition of $\frac{C_{in}}{d} \times K^2$ numbers only needs $(\frac{C_{in}}{d} \times K^2 - 1)$ times operations.
 The bias is omitted for the sake of brevity.
 For depthwise convolution~\cite{2018_mobilenetv2}, $d = C_{in}$.